nadeem4/boilerplate_code/sample_package/README.md

-# sample_package
+# sample_package_py

 ## Overview

-sample_package is a Python package that provides functionality for [describe the purpose of the package here].
+sample_package_py is a Python package that provides functionality for [describe the purpose of the package here].
 This package is designed to help [target audience] achieve [specific goals].

 ## Features